hunterqueb/pycross/README.md

 Picross is usually played with boards that create the silhouette of objects or things.
 As well, boards can become quite large and complex.

+Fun fact -- solving nonogram puzzles is an NP-complete problem!

 ## How do you Play Picross?
 A great online source to learn how to play can be found here: https://puzzlygame.com/pages/how_to_play_nonograms/